 |Mode or Tool||Use it to||Commands|

-Note: The following sections describe some techniques for interactively refining the appearance of GUIs.
-If you are building a GUI that opens a saved FIG-file, re-saving that file will preserve most of the properties you interactively change.
-If your program file creates a new figure to contain your GUI whenever you open it (most programmatic GUIs work this way), you need to specify all changed properties in the program file itself to keep the GUI up-to-date.
+Note: The following sections describe some techniques for interactively refining the appearance of UIs.
+If you are building a UI that opens a saved FIG-file, re-saving that file will preserve most of the properties you interactively change.
+If your program file creates a new figure whenever you open it, then you must specify all changed properties in the program file itself to keep the UI up-to-date.

-If you do not like the initial positions or other properties of GUI components, you can make manual adjustments to them.
-By placing the GUI figure in plot edit mode, you can use your mouse to move, resize, align, and change various components properties.
-Then, you can read out the values of properties you changed and copy them into your GUI code file to initialize the components.
+If you do not like the initial positions or other properties of UI components, you can make manual adjustments to them.
+By placing the figure in plot edit mode, you can use your mouse to move, resize, align, and change various components properties.
+Then, you can read out the values of properties you changed and copy them into your UI code file to initialize the components.

 To set position in plot edit mode: